 FIGURE 7 EXPECTED ASSET CLASS RETURNS

 IMPLICATIONS FOR INVESTORS

-Figure 7 shows the increase in purchasing power at different real rates of return over time.
-If we use the 7% p.a. real return produced by Coronation Balanced Plus over the last decade as basis, we see an increase in purchasing power of 1.97 times over 10 years, and a very compelling 14.97 times over 40 years.
-However, if we reduce the real rate of return to 2.5% p.a., the increase in purchasing power falls to 1.28 times over 10 years and 2.69 times over 40 years.
-This is still a reasonable reward for delaying consumption, but an order of magnitude smaller than at the higher rate most recently achieved.
-Making imprudent assumptions about achievable real rates of return therefore makes it much less likely for investment objectives to be met.
+Figure 8 shows the increase in purchasing power at different real rates of return over time.
+If we use the 2.5% real rate of return produced by the average balanced fund over the last decade as a basis, we see an increase in purchasing power of 1.28 times over 10 years, and 2.69 times over 40 years - a reasonable reward for delaying consumption.
+However, if we increase the real rate of return to 5%, as has been achieved by Coronation Balanced Plus over the last decade, your purchasing power increases to 1.63 times over 10 years and to 7.04 times over 40 years.
+Being able to add that additional alpha of 2.5% p.a., improves purchasing power by 25% - 30% after a decade, and more than doubles purchasing power over 40 years.

 THE VALUE OF ACTIVE RETURNS

 Coronation, like all active managers, pursues the outperformance of market indices or benchmarks (net of the fees we charge and costs that our portfolios incur).
-Since the launch of Coronation Balanced Plus in 1996, we have added 1.8% p.a. to the returns produced by its benchmark (comprising a combination of indices representing local and global equities, bonds and cash), and 2.5% p.a. more than the fund’s average competitor.
+Since the launch of Coronation Balanced Plus in 1996, we have added 1.6% p.a. to the returns produced by its benchmark (comprising a combination of indices representing local and global equities, bonds and cash), and 2.4% p.a. more than the fund’s average competitor.
 Both measures of outperformance are shown after the deduction of all our management fees and portfolio costs.
-If we are able to achieve a similar rate of outperformance in future, it could mean the difference between achieving a 2.5% and 5% real rate of return.
-Figure 7 indicates that an additional 2.5% p.a. improves purchasing power by 25% − 30% after ten years, and nearly doubles purchasing power over 30 years.
+If we are able to achieve a similar rate of outperformance in future, it could mean the difference between achieving a 2.5% and 5% real rate of return (as discussed above).